-Behaviour change through emotional investment is the focus of Saffron Interactive’s seminar at Learning Technologies Summer Forum on 18 June.
+Behaviour change through emotional investment is the focus of Saffron Interactive’s seminar at the Learning Technologies Summer Forum on 18 June.

 Learners are working longer, harder, and with less job security.
 So why should they care about driving through the changes that organisations need to survive?
 Next week a seminar by Saffron Interactive will demonstrate how e-learning can play an indispensable role in creating emotional investment.